 It used to be, not that long ago actually, that the only way to kill any traces of bacteria or to clean our houses effectively was through harsh chemicals.
 That's not the case anymore though.
 We no longer have to worry about what the aftermath is on the environment from harsh chemicals we use to clean the bathroom.
 After many years of research we can safely say that there are plenty of chemical free cleaning products available on the market that are not only safe but also extremely effective.
-This page is made possible by funding from Clearhouse LLP - Charn Hansra, CPA, CA.
+This page is made possible by support from Crawling Cantina, Coffee Trailer.

 Whether you need a cleaning product to unclog the toilet in the bathroom or a weed killing product you can be secure in the knowledge that you can now buy such products without harming the environment.
 The list of chemical free cleaning products out there has pretty much everything covered.